openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 Each non-constant function in the DAO has an access control modifier linked to it, to make sure the caller has the right to call it.

-The DaoRegisrty.sol contract tracks the state of the DAO for 1) Adapter and Extension access, 2) State of Proposals, 3) Membership status.
-For an Adapater to be used it must be registered to DaoRegistry.sol.
+The DaoRegistry.sol contract tracks the state of the DAO for 1) Adapter and Extension access, 2) State of Proposals, 3) Membership status.
+For an Adapter to be used it must be registered to DaoRegistry.sol.

 ## Enums